-Each JBE's Local Contracting Manual must_should establish processes and levels of approval authority for entering into contracts that are consistent with applicable law (including rules of court), and that promote responsible stewardship of public funds and help avoid prohibited conflicts of interest.
-Consideration shouldmust be given to applicable financial and accounting standards and best practices associated with contracting and procurement responsibility.
+Each JBE should establish processes and levels of approval authority for entering into contracts that are consistent with applicable law (including rules of court), and that promote responsible stewardship of public funds and help avoid prohibited conflicts of interest.
+Consideration should be given to applicable financial and accounting standards and best practices associated with contracting and procurement responsibility.
 Each JBE should also consider its size and resources when establishing processes and levels of approval authority.